Das Käthchen von Heilbronn

 Das Käthchen von Heilbronn oder Die Feuerprobe (Katie of Heilbronn or The Trial by Fire) (1807–1808) is a "great historical knightly play" (German: ein großes historisches Ritterschauspiel) in five acts by the German playwright Heinrich von Kleist.
 The action of the drama takes place in Swabia during the Middle Ages.

 Performances

 The play was first performed at the Theater an der Wien on 17 March 1810 and then published in the same year.
 Originally, the first two acts appeared separately with the play Phöbus, also by Kleist.
 Although the play has gained respect among modern audiences, it was originally largely rejected.
 Goethe, who was director of the theatre at Weimar when it was written, refused at first to present it, calling it "a jumble of sense and nonsense."
 It was also passed over by the Dresdener Hoftheater and the Berliner Schauspielhaus, and in Germany the play was initially only seen in Bamberg's less famous theatre.
+The play was given its first performance in English in 1981 as a radio drama by BBC Radio 3, translated and adapted by Peter Tegel.